David H. Zimmerman: Biography

-Zimmerman was born on April 13, 1956 in Narvon, Pennsylvania, and grew up on a dairy farm.
+Zimmerman was born on April 13, 1956, in Narvon, Pennsylvania, and grew up on a dairy farm.

 Zimmerman served in several positions in his native Lancaster County, Pennsylvania, including as chairman of the board of supervisors of East Earl Township.

 Pennsylvania House of Representatives

 Zimmerman was first elected the represent the 99th District in the Pennsylvania House of Representatives in 2014.
 He was re-elected in 2016, 2018, 2020, and 2022.

 In 2020, Zimmerman was among 26 Pennsylvania House Republicans who called for the reversal of Joe Biden's certification as the winner of Pennsylvania's electoral votes in the 2020 United States presidential election, citing false claims of election irregularities.

+In May 2022, GOP leadership removed Zimmerman from all but one of his committees after he supported a primary challenger running against state Senator Ryan Aument.

-In a speech on September 24, 2022 in support of Doug Mastriano, Zimmerman told the crowd he had received a subpoena from the FBI regarding the January 6 United States Capitol attack, claiming that "the FBI looked for me all day long, but what I did that they didn't know is, I turned my phone tracker off."
+In a speech on September 24, 2022, in support of Doug Mastriano, Zimmerman told the crowd he had received a subpoena from the FBI regarding the January 6 United States Capitol attack, claiming that "the FBI looked for me all day long, but what I did that they didn't know is, I turned my phone tracker off."

 Personal life

-Zimmerman resides in East Earl Township, Lancaster County, Pennsylvania with his wife, Ruth Ann.
+Zimmerman resides in East Earl Township, Lancaster County, Pennsylvania, with his wife, Ruth Ann.
 They have three children and seven grandchildren.